cyrus-and/comb/README.md

 ![Configuration](https://i.imgur.com/lys6L1u.png)

-If there are some results to browse then the interactive menu is displayed, from here it is possible to annotate the results (`!`) and change their status to approved (`a`/`A`), rejected (`r`/`R`) or undecided (`u`/`U`, the default).
+If there are some results to browse then the `*Comb*` buffer is displayed, from here it is possible to annotate the results (`!`) and change their status to approved (`a`/`A`), rejected (`r`/`R`) or undecided (`u`/`U`, the default).

-The above actions work on the current result which can be moved to the next (`n`) or the previous (`p`), in doing so the current buffer is updated and the result is highlighted.
+The above actions work on the current result which can be moved to the next (`n`) or the previous (`p`), in doing so the `*Comb*` buffer is updated to show the file that contains the result, which is now highlighted.
 Only results matching the status filter (cycled with `f`) and the notes filter regexp (set with `F`) are displayed.
-In addition to that, `t` spawns a buffer containing a list of the currently displayed results, this allows to Isearch the snippets and jump to the result at point.
+In addition to that, `t` spawns a buffer containing the list of the currently displayed results, this allows to Isearch the snippets and jump to the result at point.

 ![Report](https://i.imgur.com/Ixskhr5.png)